AreUGroot/refined-blanced-random-forest/README.md

 3. Run the code.
 You can change the `choice` and `mean_dist` to allow different settings of distributions.

+     > Since the server has a small memory, please run `rm(list = ls())` to clear cache at the beginning of each setting.
+     > If the server breaks down unfortunately, please refresh the page and start it again.
+Sometimes entering into *safe mode* is useful.
-4. Please contact lg625@cornell.edu for any issues and concerns.
+     > Please contact lg625@cornell.edu for any issues and concerns.
 Thank you for your cooperation!

 Please refer to the pdf file in the repo as the manual of the package.